Dog Aggression Issues

 The dog thinks he is the “Alpha”, the leader of the pack.
-Male dogs, as well as certain breeds, are more prone to displaying this type of behavior, which can range from showing dominance over people, other dogs to being territorial.
+Male dogs, as well as certain breeds, are more prone to displaying this type of behavior.
+This behavior can range from showing dominance over people and other dogs to being territorial.
 This type of dominant behavior needs to be controlled by establishing leadership through proper training.

 A dog displays this type of aggressive behavior due to being mistreated or abused or because the dog possesses an unstable and fearful disposition genetically.

 The dog shows aggression over his home/territory, certain objects (toys, bones, etc.) or his food.
 It is imminent to start training early on in order to counter-condition the dog and establish leadership.

 First of all, check with your veterinarian to make certain there are no underlying health problems that cause the dog’s aggressive behavior.